fastify/fastify/CODE_OF_CONDUCT.md

 ### Project Spaces

 For reporting issues in spaces related to Fastify please use the email `hello@matteocollina.com` or `tommydelved@gmail.com`.
-Fastify handle CoC issues related to the spaces that it maintain.
+Fastify handles CoC issues related to the spaces that it maintains.
 Projects maintainers commit to:

 - maintain the confidentiality with regard to the reporter of an incident
 - to participate in the path for escalation as outlined in